Text Inspector has joined with the British Council to allow you to analyse your texts in terms of the Knowledge-based Vocabulary Lists (KVL).

 2).
 When you are selecting reading material, it is useful to make sure that the vocabulary is at the right level for your audience.

 3).
-As the KVL are specific for learners from different language backgrounds (particularly L1 speakers of Spanish, German and Chinese) they allow teachers to adapt their content for different audiences and contexts.
+As the lists are specific for learners from different language backgrounds (particularly L1 speakers of Spanish, German and Chinese) they allow teachers to adapt their content for different audiences and contexts.

 4).
-The KVL can be used to select words of the correct difficulty to create placement tests, as vocabulary knowledge is a strong indicator of proficiency.
+To select words of the correct difficulty to create placement tests, as vocabulary knowledge is a strong indicator of proficiency.

 Is there anything else you can think of that the KVL might be useful for?
 Let us know here!

 1).
-Navigate to ‘New Analysis’ and input your text into the box.
+Navigate to ‘Analyse’ and input your text into the box.
 When you are ready, click analyse.

 2).
 After you click analyse, you will be taken to a page which contains all the basic statistics of your text.
 On the left hand side, click on the tab “Lexis: KVL”.